-In 1978 when the groundwork for the collection began, preserving artwork and material from a developing, but overlooked, contemporary art scene was the focus.
-An atmosphere of dismissal inspired the mission to gather works by local and international artists at different stages in their practices and influences, to promote experimental engagements, critical discussion and exchange with multiple audiences.
+In 1978 The Living Art Museum Collection began with the goal to preserve artwork and material from a developing, but overlooked, contemporary art scene.
+An atmosphere of dismissal or indifference inspired the founders to gather works by local and international artists at different stages in their careers and influences into a collection, to maintain this history and promote experimental practices, a platform for critical discussion and bring contemporary art ideas to multiple audiences.

-The collection continues to aim to reflect an awareness of developments in the field of art and interest in addressing the questions that are often harder to ask.
+The collection continues to aim to reflect an awareness of the developments in contemporary art and is interested in addressing the questions that can often be difficult to ask.
+As a advocate in support of artists, the collection is specific in its range of works, artists, and media.
 One of the current areas of focus within the collection is on developing and expanding ways to collect performance artwork in connection to the Performance Archive and through close discussion with the artists themselves.

 Nýló´s extensive collection is based solely on donations by its members and friends.
 Traditionally artists that have exhibited in Nýló have donated works to the collection, which has allowed to museum to accumulate a diverse body of work by Icelandic and international artists over the past 30+ years.
 The collection houses a notable amount of rare artist books and prints, alongside other mediums and documentation that speaks to the context of the history of the museum and artworks within the collection.
 Nýló places equal emphasis on collecting works from local and international artists, with the hope to provide a glimpse into the way alternative histories and timelines can be collected, archived and made accessible beyond the museum´s walls.

 Alongside over 50 other museums and institutions collectively in Iceland, the collection is registered with Sarpur, an online collections management system.
 The information held in Sarpur is owned by the member museums and provides the public with access to a registry of well over one million artworks, objects, documents, archaeological, ethnological and archival material.